 So with this idea in mind, I want to offer a few principles I have learned while in the process of both guiding others through retirement decision-making and making the journey myself.

 - Understanding and accepting your unique disposition with regard to change.
 Each of us experiences transitional periods in different ways.
-For some of us, heading off to kindergarten or to a college dorm or to a new job in a new town, is a dramatic, highly emotional experience.
+For some, heading off to kindergarten or to a college dorm or to a new job in a new town, is a dramatic, highly emotional experience.
 No one has ever gone through this in the way it’s happening to me, we believe.
 But other people experience life changes in less dramatic fashion.
 They seem to just “adjust.”
-Depending in where your are in the spectrum from highly emotional to nonchalant, you’ll probably find it hard to believe that others react so differently to change.
+Depending on where your are in the spectrum, from highly emotional to nonchalant, you’ll probably find it hard to believe that others react so differently to change.
 This is also true about the change we call “retirement.”
 For some, thinking about ending a career or even changing jobs in midlife, is a melodrama.
 For others, it’s a matter of analyzing options, collecting information, and taking steps to move forward.
-Research on retirement as a stressful event places it well below challenges such as divorce, death of a loved one, or serious illness.
-Researchers report that retirement is main a transitional adjustment period that can take, for some, just a few weeks, and for others, a few years.
+Research studies on retirement as a stressful event place it below challenges such as divorce, death of a loved one, or a serious illness.
+Researchers report that retirement is mainly a transitional adjustment period that can take, for some, just a few weeks, and for others, a few years.

 - Not expecting resistance from others.
 There’s another kind of resistance to self-change connected to retirement, the reaction of others such as one’s spouse or partner, adult children, family members, friends and acquaintances.
 Any or all of these folks might not approve of your search, struggle, experimentations or occasionally erratic emotional states.
 When you make changes in your life, they tend to trigger discomfort in others.
 They, too, have to adjust.
 And retirement, if you go that route, has a subversive-like quality, especially if you’re having too good a time and go around saying things like, “I wish I had done this five years ago.”
 Or, “I can’t believe I was so addicted to working.”
 Statements like these can make other people wonder whether they too are overdue for a new venture and that can be disconcerting.
 So don’t be surprised by a push back from those close to you.
 They’ll want to help you resolve your dilemmas.
 Humor them as you gently entice them to enter the journey with you.